St-vn/roblox-scripting/README.md

 This would print `hello there`, `..` is called string concatenation which is an operation just like `+`.

+### 1.2 Operators and operands

+Operations take an operator and operands to process its results.
+I will only review arithmethic ones because others won't do much for now.

++ adds y to x, - subtracts y from x, * multiplies y by x, / divides y by x, ^ gets x power y, % gets the remainders of a division operation

+2 + 1 = 3
+3 - 1 = 2
+4 * 6 = 24
+5 / 2 = 2.5
+6 ^ 2 = 36
+36 % 5 = 1

+Operands are the operation

 ### 1.3 Variables

 Variables, unlike in algebra are defined by you.
 You use variables to avoid repeat the same tasks to get the same values.